Tomás Luis de Victoria: Motet “O magnum mysterium” (1572)

 and many others.

-Tomás Luis de Victoria was sent from Spain to study in Rome in 1563 (or 1565) after his voice broke, where he lived at the Collegio Germanico, an educational institution founded by Ignatius of Loyola for young clergy from Lutheran lands.
-He soon distinguished himself there as a musician and proved his worth, met the influential Roman composer Giovanni Pierluigi da Palestrina, and soon took over his position at the famous Collegium Romanum, becoming a priest himself.
-It was only later that he returned to Spain, with the result that Victoria became one of the best-known Spanish composers of the pre-Baroque period, and his ‘O magnum mysterium’ remains one of his most famous compositions to this day.
+In 1563 (or 1565), after his voice broke, Tomás Luis de Victoria was sent from Spain to study in Rome, where he lived at the Collegio Germanico, an educational institution founded by Ignatius of Loyola for young clergy from Lutheran lands.
+He soon distinguished himself there as a musician and proved his worth, becoming acquainted with the influential Roman composer Giovanni Pierluigi da Palestrina, and soon took over his position at the famous Collegium Romanum, eventually becoming a priest himself.
+It was only later that he returned to Spain, with the result that Victoria became one of the most famous Spanish composers of the pre-Baroque period, and his ‘O magnum mysterium’ remains one of his most astonishing compositions to this day.

 Listen here: